What Makes Pet Food Sustainable?

 What Is Black Soldier Fly (BSF)?

-Black Soldier Fly larvae are tiny insects with a big sustainability advantage.
-They can be raised on food waste and turned into high-protein meal for animal feed.
-Around the world, BSF is already being used in pet food as a smarter, lower-impact protein source.
+Black Soldier Fly (BSF) larvae are tiny insects with a big sustainability advantage.
+They can be raised on food waste and turned into high-protein meal for animal feed and pet food.

 Why BSF Is Different from Regular Meat

 Traditional pet food relies heavily on beef, chicken, and fish.
-These need lots of land, water, and energy to produce and are linked to high greenhouse-gas emissions.
+These proteins require large amounts of land, water, and energy, and they are linked to high greenhouse-gas emissions.

 BSF, on the other hand: